cernestomtz/plSDETassestment/UI_Bug_Report.md

 ### Actual Result:
-- New entries does not follow logical order
+- New entries get in order for ID, which not make business sense

 ### Expected Result:
 - New entries should follow logical order (for example: from first to last, from last to first, alphabetical order, and others)